nortikin/sverchok/docs/nodes/viz/metaball_out.rst

 - **UPD**.
 The node will process data only if this button is enabled.
 - **Base name**.
 Base part of name for Meta object to create (or update).
 Default is "SvMetaBall".
-- **Meta type**.
-Type of meta elements to create.
-Available are: Ball, Capsule, Plane, Ellipsoid, Cube.
-Default is Ball.
 - **Material**.
 Material to be assigned to created object.
 - **Threshold**.
 Influence of meta elements.
 Default is 0.6.
 - **Resolution (viewport)**.
 Resolution of Meta object for viewport.
 Lesser value mean better resolution.
 Default is 0.2.
 This parameter can be set only in the N panel.